 Area codes are so much more than a way to make a phone call.
 They're a window into the past and a reminder of where we come from.
 Think about it: when you hear your area code, you think of the city or town that gave it to you.
 You remember your childhood friends and that nostalgic feeling of home.
 You probably remember your dad always saying, "Hey, it's me!" to announce his call.
 And then he'd tell you that he was calling from the same area code where you lived—usually a neighboring state or one closely connected to your home state (so maybe Illinois for someone from Iowa).
 In our current world of cell phones and digital communication, we don't need to think about this anymore.

-Area codes are even more critical when choosing your business number.
+Area codes are even more critical when choosing your business phone number.
 They're the first thing people see when they dial a phone number, and they can make or break your business.

 Area codes have a long history in North America, stretching all the way back to the Continental Telephone System and GTE.
 But the story doesn't end there; Learn more about specific area codes and their history and coverage: